What Would Happen to Your Business if it Lost Power for 48 Hours or More? Look to the NFPA 2019 Update

 This updated set of recommendations may become mandatory for several types of essential California businesses.

 But that’s not the only reason to comply with NFPA’s updated regulations.
-Most importantly, complying with the update ensures your generator is good working order when disaster strikes and you need it most.
+Most importantly, complying with the NFPA Standard 110 ensures your generator is good working order when disaster strikes and you need it most.

 It’s far too easy to let maintenance lapse.
 Case in point, even though two major New York businesses had backup generators, they still had to evacuate hundreds of patients during Hurricane Sandy because those generators weren’t able to withstand the devastating conditions of the storm.
 There was also a data center that reported its backup generator failed during the same storm.